What is an adjusting entry?

 Adjusting entries are changes to journal entries you’ve already recorded.
 Specifically, they make sure that the numbers you have recorded match up to the correct accounting periods.

 Journal entries track how money moves—how it enters your business, leaves it, and moves between different accounts.

-In August, you record that money as receivables—income you’re expecting to receive.
-Then, in July, you record the money as cash deposited in your bank account.
+In August, you record that money in accounts receivable—as income you’re expecting to receive.
+Then, in September, you record the money as cash deposited in your bank account.

 To make an adjusting entry, you don’t literally go back and change a journal entry—there’s no eraser or delete key involved.
 Instead, you make a new entry amending the old one.